Ugo de Wilde

 Ugo de Wilde (born 20 November 2002) is a Belgian racing driver.
-He currently competes in the GT World Challenge Europe Endurance Cup as part of Team WRT.
+He is competing in the GT World Challenge Europe Endurance Cup as part of Rowe Racing as a factory driver for BMW.

 Career

 Karting

-Born and raised in Brussels, De Wilde started his karting career in 2011.
+Born and raised in Brussels, de Wilde started his karting career in 2011.
 He competed mainly in European Karting Series, such as the domestic Belgian Kart Cup, where he finished second at the age of nine, and in the CIK-FIA European Championship in his last year of karting in 2016, where he competed against drivers such as Red Bull Academy member Dennis Hauger and Frenchman Théo Pourchaire, trumping the latter in the standings.

 Lower formulae

-In 2017 De Wilde made his single-seater racing debut in the French F4 Championship at the age of 14, a record at the time.
+In 2017, de Wilde made his single-seater racing debut in the French F4 Championship at the age of 14, a record at the time.
 He didn't score any points until the midpoint of the season, though he drastically improved in its second half, scoring three podiums, helping the Belgian to 12th in the standings.

-In the winter of 2017–2018 the Belgian competed in two rounds of the Formula 4 SEA Championship, where he won five races, which helped him to finish third in the drivers' championship.
+In the winter of 2017–2018, de Wilde competed in two rounds of the Formula 4 SEA Championship, where he won five races, which helped him to finish third in the drivers' championship.

-The next year De Wilde continued racing in the now FIA-backed series.
+The next year, de Wilde continued racing in the now FIA-backed series.
 He won four races and became vice-champion, 66.5 points behind Caio Collet.

 Formula Renault Eurocup

-In 2019 De Wilde made his debut in the Formula Renault Eurocup for JD Motorsport.
+In 2019, de Wilde made his debut in the Formula Renault Eurocup for JD Motorsport.
 He won the first race of the championship at Monza, however he was unable to score more podium finishes this year.
-The Belgian finished the season in seventh place.
+De Wilde finished the season in seventh place.

-In 2020 De Wilde would move to Arden Motorsport for another season in the series.
-Despite three podium finishes De Wilde only managed to finish 9th in the standings.
+In 2020, de Wilde would move to Arden Motorsport for another season in the series.
+Despite three podium finishes, de Wilde only managed to finish ninth in the standings.